guirau/Portfolio/README.md

 # Portfolio

-A collection of selected projects I've built.
+A collection of selected projects I've done.